-The series of golden colored $1 coins honoring the former Presidents reached its thirty-fifth release with the 2015 John F. Kennedy Presidential Dollar.
+The series of golden colored $1 coins honoring the former Presidents reached its thirty-fifth release with the 2015 John F. Kennedy Presidential Dollar (Buy on eBay).
 This release generated significant interest from both coin collectors and the general public due to the popularity of the former President.

 John F. Kennedy or “JFK” served in the U.S. Navy during World War II and his heroism earned him the Navy and Marine Corps Medal and a Purple Heart.
 He would go on to serve six years in the House of Representatives and seven years in the U.S. Senate before being elected President.
 Notable events during his Presidency included the Bay of Pigs Invasion, the Cuban Missile Crisis, and the launch of the first American manned spacecraft.
 He would be assassinated in November 1963, sending shock waves of grief around the world.